tweag/FawltyDeps/README.md

 ### How to use FawltyDeps in a monorepo?

-Running `fawltydeps` without arguments in the root directory of a monorepo is most likely not what you want to see the results of: it will collect dependencies and import statements from _all_ packages.
+Running `fawltydeps` without arguments at the root of a monorepo will most likely not give you a useful result: it will collect dependencies and import statements from across the _entire_ monorepo.
-The report produced may be overwhelming and at the same time not granular enough.
+The produced report may be overwhelming and at the same time not granular enough.

 Instead, you should run FawltyDeps for each package separately.
 This collects dependencies and import statements for one package at a time.